We performed a comparison between Oracle API Management and WSO2 API Manager based on real PeerSpot user reviews.

 "The user interface could be a bit better."

-Oracle API Management is ranked 20th in API Management with 5 reviews while WSO2 API Manager is ranked 7th in API Management with 33 reviews.
+Oracle API Management is ranked 21st in API Management with 5 reviews while WSO2 API Manager is ranked 8th in API Management with 34 reviews.
 Oracle API Management is rated 7.8, while WSO2 API Manager is rated 8.0.
 The top reviewer of Oracle API Management writes "Provides robust security for financial transactions and protects the ERP database from direct exposure".
 On the other hand, the top reviewer of WSO2 API Manager writes "Reliable with good capabilities and good support".
-Oracle API Management is most compared with Apigee, Microsoft Azure API Management and IBM API Connect, whereas WSO2 API Manager is most compared with Apigee, Kong Gateway Enterprise, Amazon API Gateway, Microsoft Azure API Management and Apache APISIX.
+Oracle API Management is most compared with Apigee, Microsoft Azure API Management and IBM API Connect, whereas WSO2 API Manager is most compared with Apigee, Kong Gateway Enterprise, Amazon API Gateway, Apache APISIX and Microsoft Azure API Management.

 See our list of best API Management vendors.